Areebkhan02/YOLOv8_Architecture_Modification/README.md

 # YOLOv8_Architecture_Modification
 The Repositry contains the code for YOLOv8 Architecture Modification.
-The main goal for modification was to support additional classes updating old weights, this was acheived by adding extra Heads &amp; support layers.
+The main goal for modification was to support additional classes without updating old weights, this was acheived by adding extra Heads &amp; support layers.